michael2012z/BitBible/markdown/KJV/files/Num.md

 22. These are the families of Judah according to those that were numbered of them, threescore and sixteen thousand and five hundred.

-23. Of the sons of Issachar after their families: of Tola, the family of the Tolaites: of Pua, the family of the Punites:Pua: or, Phuvah
+23. Of the sons of Issachar after their families: of Tola, the family of the Tolaites: of Pua, the family of the Punites:

-24. Of Jashub, the family of the Jashubites: of Shimron, the family of the Shimronites.Jashub: or, Job
+24. Of Jashub, the family of the Jashubites: of Shimron, the family of the Shimronites.

 25. These are the families of Issachar according to those that were numbered of them, threescore and four thousand and three hundred.